 No matter what age you get them, acne is caused by a simple thing: pores are clogged by oil, skin cells and bacteria.

-During our teen years, our hormones cause our oil glands to go on overdrive.
+During our teen years, our hormones cause our oil glands to go into overdrive.
 Unfortunately, hormonal fluctuations continue to affect us the rest of our lives.
 During our periods, our estrogen levels go down causing an imbalance of testosterone.
 Testosterone affects oil production, which increases our risk for clogged pores.
 That’s why many women get breakouts during That Time of the Month.

 Testosterone levels can also be affected by what we eat.
-Studies show that it goes up when we have a high-glycemic diet (think pasta, rice and pastries!) or hormone-rich food like dairy.
+Studies show that it goes up when we have a high-glycemic diet (think pasta, rice, and pastries!) or hormone-rich food like dairy.
 It doesn’t mean that food can “cause” acne, but if you are already prone to it, your diet can be the tipping point that leads to a breakout.

 Another hormone that causes acne is cortisol.
 This is the stress hormone, and adult life can bring on lots of stress!
 You may notice breakouts when you’re under a lot of pressure at work or haven’t gotten a lot of sleep because of deadlines.
 Stress also makes us turn to habits that aren’t helping our skin: skipping meals and eating high carb junkfood, drinking coffee (a diuretic, which leaves the skin dehydrated), even falling asleep with our makeup on because we are just so tired.